 Chemical fires

 New York has a large number of chemical plants.
-If the chemicals catch fire, it can cause serious injuries to those in surrounding areas as well as extensive property damage.
+If the chemicals catch fire, it can cause serious injuries and extensive property damage to those in surrounding areas.

 Defective products